- Open fire

 When you are ready to explore the surrounding area, the iconic destinations of St Ives, Land's End and St Michael's Mount are within easy reach.

 Reverse level two story cottage.
 1 x king bedroom.
 Bathroom with bath and shower over, basin and WC.
-Open plan living area with kitchen and sitting area.
+Open plan living area with kitchen and sitting area with wood burner.